sldimitrov/english_learning_system/README.md

 * Because of that I came up with the idea of creating program that evolved into whole system that enables you to learn English words in very innovative way.

-* Writing every new word in a sentence which exposes its definition is our method!
+* Writing every new word in a sentence which exposes its definition is our method and it is much better!

-* Dive deeper into the program itself and find why!
+* Dive deeper into the program itself and find yourself why!

 ## How to use it
 1. Input the words or phrases into a txt file every one on a new line.